-The School's student promotion policy shall be consistent with the provisions of the Renewal Application.
-The School will adopt the Sponsor's student progression plan.
+The School's student promotion policy shall be consistent with the provisions of the Application.
+The School will not adopt the Sponsor's student progression plan.
+The School will develop and implement their own student progression plan.

-- The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions of the Renewal Application, and Florida law. - 2.
-The adoption of courses that are currently not offered at the School and/or courses not listed in the Renewal Application and/or courses not on the Sponsor-approved list require Sponsor approval.
-Such requests shall be submitted to the Sponsor following the Sponsor's procedures and time lines for course adoption. - 3.
-Schools that serve students in grade 12 shall annually notify parents in writing the accreditation status of the school and the implications of non-accreditation, if applicable.
-The notification may be provided in the parent handbook
+- The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions of the Application, and Florida law. - 2.
+The adoption of high school courses that are currently not offered at the School and/or courses not listed in the Application and/or courses not on the Sponsor-approved list require Sponsor approval.
+Such requests shall be submitted to the Sponsor following the Sponsor's procedures and time lines for course adoption.

-D. Data Access and Use Pursuant to Statute

-- The School agrees to allow the Sponsor reasonable access to review data sources pertaining to student performance and/or teacher evaluation requirements, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student and teacher performance requirements, as stated in this Charter, have been met. - To the extent the School is provided access to Sponsor's data systems, all School employees and students will be bound by Sponsor's computer policies and standards regarding data privacy and system security.
+- 3. Schools that serve students in grade 12 shall annually notify parents in writing the accreditation status of the school and the implications of non-accreditation, if applicable.
+The notification may be provided in the parent handbook. - D. Data Access and Use Pursuant to Statute - The School agrees to allow the Sponsor reasonable access to review data sources pertaining to student performance and/or teacher evaluation requirements, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student and teacher performance requirements, as stated in this Charter, have been met. - To the extent the School is provided access to Sponsor's data systems, all School employees and students will be bound by Sponsor's computer policies and standards regarding data privacy and system security.